 Xanthos Ancient City

 Being the pearl of the Aegean and one of its holiday resorts, Fethiye boasts historic structures and natural beauty.
 Xanthos Ancient City was used as the administrative center during the Lycia period.
 Then, it became a center of attraction of Byzantine rulers by entering the Roman domination.
-The ruins and arches in the ancient city are on the UNESCO World Heritage list and are very attractive for photographers.
+The ruins and arches in the ancient city are on the UNESCO World Heritage List and are very attractive for photographers.

 Aperlai Ancient City

 The history of Aperlai ancient city dates back to the 5th century BC.
 It is a port city founded as a Lycian city.
-The ancient city is located in a magnificent location between Kaş and Kekova, and it is especially indispensable for the Roman nobles.
+The ancient city is located in a magnificent location between Kaş and Kekova in Antalya, and it is especially indispensable for the Roman nobles.
 It was mostly visited by monks and priests.
 The Necropolis cemetery on the Southern slope of the city is adorned with Roman ruins and many sarcophagi.
 Some of the sarcophagi are located in the sea, creating a suitable location for scuba diving.

 Zeugma Ancient City